-rather unique way - the software was designed first.
-The hardware was designed to support the software with many of the traditional operating system functions implemented in microcode and hardware.
-Examples include the process exchange mechanism, the hardware procedure call mechanism and support for dynamic linking.
-This 'software first' design philosophy manifests itself in terms of performance.
-The microcode and hardware assist allows the PRIMOS operating system to maximize system performance, particularly in a multiuser environment.
+Prime's system architecture was developed in a unique way - the software was designed first.
+The hardware was then designed to support the software, with many of the traditional operating system functions implemented in microcode and hardware.
+Examples include the process exchange mechanism, the hardware procedure-call mechanism and support for dynamic linking.
+This "software first" design philosophy manifests itself in performance and reliability.
+The microcode and hardware assist allows PRIMOS to maximize system performance, particularly in a multi-user environment.

-Ease-of-Use
+Ease-of-use

 The PRIMOS operating system provides a productive, easy-to-use environment for the application developer.
 Advanced features such as command iteration, wildcarding, treewalking, name generation, Command Procedure Language and the abbreviation processor let users customize command environments.
 The condition mechanism allows an application designer to ensure that users remain within the application.
-The PRIMOS operating system provides an extensive HELP facility for user assistance on all system commands.
+PRIMOS provides an extensive HELP facility for user assistance on all system commands.

-The PRIMOS operating system is designed to be easy to configure and bring up.
-At start-up time, it automatically configures itself according to the hardware installed on the system.
-Simple commands, in a configuration file used at system start-up, control additional configurable options within the PRIMOS operating system.
+The PRIMOS operating system is easy to configure and bring up.
+During start-up, it automatically configures itself according to the hardware installed on the system.
+Simple commands, in a configuration file used at system start-up, control additional options that can be configured within the PRIMOS operating system.